404background/3dgs-edit-tools/README.md

 - Convert 3DGS format to standard point cloud format
 - Convert point cloud data to/from CSV format for easy editing
 - Tools for comparing 3DGS files and analyzing differences
+- Merge multiple 3DGS files into a single scene
+- Apply transformations (translation, scaling) to 3DGS files
 - Verified compatibility with SuperSplat for visualization
 - Point cloud data verified with CloudCompare